Kristopher-Ray/docparsley-landing-brentpella/content/promotions/dr-sean-pastuch.md

 ---
 visible: true
 draft: false
-title: Dr. Sean Pastuch
+title: Rachel Scheer
-attribution: Dr. Sean Pastuch
+attribution: Rachel Scheer
-metaTitle: Join Dr. Sean Pastuch, Experience Your Best Nights Sleeps
+metaTitle: Join Rachel Scheer, Experience Your Best Nights Sleeps
-description: Dr. Sean’s Experience with Doc Parsley’s Sleep Remedy
+description: Rachel’s Experience with Doc Parsley’s Sleep Remedy
-banner_title: <i>Join Dr. Sean Pastuch,</i> Experience Your <b>Best Nights Sleep</b>
+banner_title: <i>Join Rachel,</i> Experience Your <b>Best Nights Sleep</b>
-banner_tagline: ' Dr. Sean’s Experience with <a href="#sleep-store"
+banner_tagline: ' Rachel’s Experience with <a href="#sleep-store"
   class="text-decoration-underline">Doc Parsley’s Sleep Remedy</a>'
 banner_text: <b>“I've struggled with middle of the night wakeups as a consequence of having 3 kids.</b> I used to check the clock, but not anymore.